nhsconnect/ITK3-FHIR-eDischarge/pages/explore/explore_legal_information.md

 This text section should be linked to the following FHIR Resources to provide the textual information in a coded format.

-- The ITK FHIR eDischarge does not currently support a coded clinical summary.
+- The ITK3 FHIR eDischarge does not currently support a coded clinical summary.